jhamrick/optimal-mental-rotation/experiment/README.md

 * Also, it appears that you only ever get one flipped/same version of each stimulus -- i.e., there are different rotations, but each participant only sees each stimulus as flipped or same.

+## Version C

+### Design

+8 conditions with 100 trials each (plus 10 training trials).
+Each of the 20 stimuli is repeated 10 times and each rotation (0-340, plus another repetition of 0 and 180) is repeated 10 times (5 same, 5 flipped), giving a block of 200 trials, which is then split in half.

+Fixed the bug with trial balancing that was in Version B.

+### Data

+### Notes/Issues